-Autumn 2021Firstly, I’d like to say a warm welcome to all of Year 4 and their parents.
-I am looking forward to this term and it is already looking like it will be one which captures the children’s interests!
-I am already looking forward to making some great memories with them and teaching them some new skills!
-This term is already looking to be a very exciting (and busy) one.
-This year has been inspired by Ezra and we will be challenge to “Rise Up, Have Courage and Do it!” and our first topic, focused on life in the dark ages, will get the ball rolling in great style!
+Firstly, I’d like to say a warm welcome back (and Happy New Year!) to all of Year 4 and their parents.
+I am thoroughly looking forward to this term and it is already looking like it will be one which captures the children’s interests!
+The children have already made some tremendous progress in the Autumn Term and we will be continuing to work incredibly hard.
+We will also have time for lots of fun along the way!
 The children will be given many exciting learning opportunities throughout the term— both in the classroom and further afield.
 I hope they are ready for the challenges which await them!

 How you can help… supporting your child.

 I have had many parents come to me asking how best to support their children with us here at BRW.
 As a result, here are a few key things which can prove invaluable in supporting your child.

 Check homework newsletters which go out each Monday.
 This will have up-to-date information on the children’s activities too.

 Regular use of Times Tables Rocks Stars, Numbots and Mathletics will help the children master recall of their multiplication facts up to 12×12 by the end of Year 4.
 The expectation if for them to play for 10 minutes per day.

 Encourage your children to read at home daily and ask them questions about what they are reading.
 Reading aloud is great, talking about the book together really helps develop children understanding of the story and vocabulary.